spiral/docs/docs/en/component/distribution.md

 ];
 ```

-In the case that you decide to create a resolver yourself, you can use the same settings passed to the constructor of
+If you decide to create a resolver yourself, you can use the same settings passed to the constructor of
 the resolver used to work with the CloudFront service.

 ```php